NUWCDIVNPT/stig-manager/docs/_build/html/_sources/features/index.rst.txt

   Import SCAP results or .ckl files using STIG Manager's convenient interface to build a Collection of Assets, and get a handle on their current Evaluation Status.

   Manual STIGs, and STIGs with incomplete automation can be completed right in STIG Manager's UI, either individually or as a group.
-Convenient references, such as Evaluations for other Assets in the Collection and a history of Rule Evaluations are easily accesible.
+Convenient references, such as Evaluations for other Assets in the Collection and a history of Rule Evaluations are easily accessible.
 IF applicable, Reviews for other Assets can be dragged and dropped right into another Assets Evaluation.

   Work as a team.
 Stig Manager can show Evaluations you or your team have provided for other Assets in your Collection.